legacybin/JustPipe/.github/CONTRIBUTING.md

 ### Guidelines

-* Stick to JustPipe's *style conventions* of [checkStyle](https://github.com/checkstyle/checkstyle) and [ktlint](https://github.com/pinterest/ktlint).
+* Stick to NewPipe's *style conventions* of [checkStyle](https://github.com/checkstyle/checkstyle) and [ktlint](https://github.com/pinterest/ktlint).
 They run each time you build the project.
 * Stick to [F-Droid contribution guidelines](https://f-droid.org/wiki/page/Inclusion_Policy).
 * In particular **do not bring non-free software** (e.g. binary blobs) into the project.
 Make sure you do not introduce any closed-source library from Google.